geudde/attic-chest/pages/08.season-7/01.meeting-69/08.atticus/docs.md

 &emsp;Within our orb electric, genius-fraught;
 Thou com’st, and to the winds we cast our cares,
 &emsp;And tune our lyres, and wake heroic thought,
-For thou, of all the world th’accomplished Peer,
+For thou, of all the world th’ accomplished Peer,
 Dost rule our hearts and doubly govern here!

 A. S-----S